matey-0/Reynard/librewolf.overrides/README.md

 ## What is a librewolf.overrides.cfg?
 The librewolf.overrides.cfg file is a simple JavaScript file that stores, sets, and overrides preferences.
 It's a more efficient way of mass-applying advanced preferences than using the about:config pane built into LibreWolf/Firefox.
 Due to LibreWolf's browser policies, some preferences aren't able to be modified using the GUI, so you must use the librewolf.overrides.cfg file to change them.

+> **Note on Firefox compatibility:**
+> With my `librewolf.overrides.cfg` file, there is very little reason to actually use Firefox.
+> - However, if you really need to use Firefox for some reason, the `librewolf.overrides.cfg` file could just be renamed to `user.js`, and then installed in the typical manner: placed in your Firefox user-profile.
+> - Whilst this is possible, it is not recommended, because Reynard's `librewolf.overrides.cfg` file assumes LibreWolf's hardening is applied by default.
+LibreWolf removes all the Firefox telemetry, analytics, and also significantly hardens Firefox in numerous other ways.
+> - If you decide to adapt Reynard's `librewolf.overrides.cfg` file into a `user.js` file, I highly recommend you follow either BrainF+ck Sec's hardening guide, or the Arkenfox guide (Linked later in this guide, and in the main README).

 ## What's included in *this* librewolf.overrides.cfg file?
 This librewolf.overrides.cfg file contains:
 * Preferences to increase privacy & security